 You have to be sure that the Carpet and Pad you purchase is designed to handle your unique application.
 There are many varying grades of carpet and you must choose the right grade of carpet and pad if you want it to last as long as you hope.
 What Grade of Carpet Should I Select?

 Buying a carpet made of NYLON instead of a Polyester is a smart move, especially if you want your new carpet to last years longer and want to avoid the common matting and crushing of the pile that carpets made from Polyester fibers are so well known for.

 The Polyester Fiber Scam

 Let me be frank...
 Polyester is a lousy fiber for the making of carpet.
-In fact, I think polyester is the absolute worst fiber you could ever choose if you want a carpet that will stand up to heavy foot traffic, be long-lasting, durable and resist matting and crushing of the pile!
+In fact, I think polyester is the absolute worst fiber you could ever choose if you want a carpet that will stand up to medium to heavy foot traffic, be long-lasting, durable and resist matting and crushing of the pile!

 Polyester does have some good qualities...
 It resists fading, it resists stains, and it comes in vibrant colors and it is very soft.
-The problem is, the pile "mats down" in a hurry and once it does, it will NEVER return to its once like-new appearance, no matter what you do.
+The main problem is, the pile "mats down" in a hurry and once it does, it will NEVER return to its like-new appearance, no matter what you do.

-Some uninformed, mis-informed or slick carpet salespeople will try to convince you that the Polyester fiber is just as durable and just as resilient as a NYLON and that Polyester is now made better then they were in the recent past.
+Uninformed, misinformed, inexperienced or slick carpet salespeople will tell you that the Polyester fiber is now equally durable as NYLON and that Polyester is now somehow manufactured better today then it was in the recent past.
 This is a BIG FAT LIE!

 Polyester carpets are much cheaper to manufacture.
 Polyester carpets will mat down and look ugly in just a few short years.
 Especially in medium to heavy foot traffic applications, on stairs and down hallways.

 The Free Carpet Installation Scam